subhankar235/AetherOS.ai/Docs/steps-backend.md

 - Node.js 20+ (only needed if you'll run the frontend locally alongside the API)

 ### 0.2 Provision external accounts (do this first — nothing downstream works without these)
+- **Clerk application** (clerk.com) → create an application, enable the sign-in methods you want (email/password, Google/Microsoft social login, magic link, etc. — note: a "Sign in with Google" *social login* button inside Clerk is fine and still counts as Clerk-owned auth; it is not the same thing as the app requesting Gmail/Calendar API scopes).
+Grab the publishable key, secret key, and configure a webhook endpoint (for `user.created`/`user.updated`/`user.deleted` sync — you'll expose this in Phase 20) plus its signing secret.
 - **Google Cloud Console project** → enable Gmail API, Calendar API, People API (for contact resolution).
-Create OAuth 2.0 Client ID (Web application) with redirect URIs for local + staging + prod.
+Create an OAuth 2.0 Client ID (Web application) with redirect URIs for local + staging + prod. **This OAuth client is used exclusively for the Phase 6.0 "connect your Google account" integration flow — it is never used to authenticate a user into the app.**
 - **Google Cloud Pub/Sub topic** for Gmail push notifications (`gmail-push-notifications`), plus a subscription pointing at your webhook endpoint (you'll expose this in Phase 20).
 - **OpenAI (or GPT-5.5-equivalent provider) API key.**
 - **ElevenLabs API key** (STT + TTS).